Job Search Tips and Services

 We encourage RPCVs to take a four-pronged approach:

 Because Peace Corps service is such a transformational professional and personal experience, it’s likely that your skills, values, and interests have changed through the course of your service.
-Plan to check back in to “know yourself” as your life situation changes, so you can keep the professional you aligned with your ever-changing skills, values, and interests.
+Plan to check back in to “know yourself” as your life situation changes.

 Know the opportunities